reality95/cf-predictor/docs/1-api.md

 ### 1.1.1 **Participant's name**

-Participant's name can be found uniquely in the occurence of '"participantname"><div>{Name}</div>' in raw html.
+Participant's name can be found uniquely in the occurence of '"participantname">< div>{Name}< /div>' in raw html.

 ### 1.1.2 **CodeForces Profile**

-If the participant has a CodeForces Profile with handle 'Handle' then it will be uniquely found in the occurence of 'codeforces.com/profile/{Handle}"' in raw html.
+If the participant has a CodeForces Profile with handle `Handle` then it will be uniquely found in the occurence of 'codeforces.com/profile/{Handle}"' in raw html.
 Since CodeForces url links can be found both under 'http' and 'https', I ommited the left part of the url.

 CodeForces allows every year during a specific period users to change their handles.
 After an user changed their handle, the old one will still redirect to the new link